 Essentially, a tax credit allows you to take money that you would normally owe to the Federal government and instead invest it in an asset for your home or business.
 This year, the Solar Tax Credit is worth 30% of the cost of a solar array.

 2019 is a very important year for the Solar Tax Credit because it’s the last year to claim the Credit in full.
 In 2020 it starts to phase out, or “sunset,” which is a term often used to describe the gradual closing period for a public policy.

 Timeline for the Federal Investment Tax Credit

 Once 2023 hits, residential installations will no longer be eligible for the Credit.
-For businesses, it will remain at 10% as long as the legislation which supports it is renewed.
+For commercial entities like businesses and agricultural operations, it will remain at 10% as long as the legislation which supports it is renewed.